h-ms/comp-projects/projects/coding/documentation/front_end/github_pages.md

 In short, the process involves

 1. creating a new branch without history (`git checkout --orphan newtheme`),
-2. switching to it (`git checkout newtheme`),
+2. switching to it (`git checkout newtheme`, make sure this switch is executed!),
 3. cleaning it out (`git rm -rf .`, `git clean -dfx`),
 4. adding the theme repo as an "upstream" remote (`git remote add upstream <url>` i.e., unlike the "origin" remote, you only pull from it, never push to it)
 5. `git fetch upstream` (updates the remote-tracking branch),
 6. `git pull upstream master`
-7. Build the theme locally and test it (`sudo bundle exec jekyll serve`)
+7. Build the theme locally and test it (`sudo bundle exec jekyll serve`); check out the `Gem` files from the master branch if they are missing in the new branch.
 7. Copy across blog posts from the master branch: `git checkout master -- _posts` (and perhaps `_drafts` as well).
-Also rename or remove files leading to conflict (e.g. `Gemfile`); or check them out from master if they are missing in the new branch.
+Also rename or remove files leading to conflict (e.g. `Gemfile`)
 8. stage and commit changes
 9. define the merge strategy for merging the new theme branch with the main branch (`git merge -s ours master`), favoring the new theme's code in case of conflicts
 10. switch to master branch,
 11. merge the new theme branch `git merge newtheme`
-12. push the changes
+12. add, commit, push the changes
 13. delete the new theme branch